TronFortyTwo/Tux-in-Space/type.typ

 		PARENT: Planet

 		NAME: Helium planet
-		DESCRIPTION: An helium planet is a planet whit an atmosphere composly mainly by helium and a solid core
+		DESCRIPTION: An helium planet is a planet whit an atmosphere composed mainly by helium and a solid core
 		PARENT: Planet

 		NAME: Giant planet